martinwoodward/csharpworkshop/001-Getting-Started/README.md

 for Fedora 23 & 24).
 Therefore we must install from source - see the [instructions on GitHub](https://github.com/dotnet/core/pull/326#issuecomment-262479168) to learn more.

+If you would like to install the very latest (Daily Build) of .NET core then take a look at the [dotnet/core-setup](https://github.com/dotnet/core-setup/blob/master/README.md) repo.

 ## Conclusion
 That's it - before moving on from this point you should have dotnet installed on your system.
 You should be able to type `dotnet --version` to verify.
 Next, lets create a new application